 - “Cowspiracy: The Sustainable Secret“ (2014) is yet another gripping independent documentary film that covers the impact of animal agriculture on the environment and examines its role as a catalyst of climate change.
 You can watch Cowpspiracy on Netflix.

 Looking for more intriguing environmental films to spark your curiosity?
-Check out Utopia’s 10 Must-Watch Environmental Documentaries.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Check out Utopia’s 10 Must-Watch Environmental Documentaries.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?